Police were a constant presence in George Floyd’s life, an experience shared by other Black men

 I’m dead.”

-Holly Bailey contributed to this report.
+Robert Samuels and Cleve R. Wootson Jr. in Minneapolis; and Holly Bailey contributed to this report.